PORT 102-01 |

 South American Archaeology Instructor: Matthew Biwer Course Description:

-Cross-listed with ARCH 262-01 and ANTH 262-01.
+Cross-listed with ANTH 262-01 and ARCH 262-01.
 This course examines the development of prehistoric societies in the South American continent through archaeological data.
 This course will explore the interactions of culture, economics, and politics in the prehistory of two major regions: the western Andean mountains and Pacific coast, and the eastern lowlands focusing on the Amazon River basin and Atlantic coast.
 In addition to learning the particular developments in each region, we will address three overarching themes: 1) What role did the environment play in shaping socio-political developments?
 2) What influence do ethnographic and ethno-historical sources have on the interpretation of pre-Hispanic societies in South America?
 3) What were the interactions between highland and lowland populations, and what influence did they have (if any) on their respective developments?

 This course is cross-listed as ARCH 262 and ANTH 262.